DavesCodeMusings/MakerSpace/LEDs/README.md

 This directory holds LED labs and project files.
 It's a mishmash of LibreOffice and Markdown docs, but all are free formats created with free software.
+Some of the documents (e.g. LuatOS-MicroPython.md, SuperMini-MicroPython-NeoPixel.md) are structured around a particular microcontroller board.
+Different boards can be used, but the code will need to be modified to account for differences.